Skip to main content

 The Bottom Line

-Get the Govee RGBIC Outdoor String Lights if you want RGBIC per-bulb color, IP65 durability, and 57+ app scenes for a patio setup under $60 — the best value combination of features in the smart string light market.
+Get the Govee RGBIC Outdoor String Lights if you want RGBIC per-bulb color, IP65 durability, and 47 app scene modes for a 48 ft patio run near $60 — the best value combination of features in the smart string light market in 2026.

 Check Price →

-Get the Twinkly Strings if you want pixel-level effects, Matter cross-platform compatibility, and 600+ animations that make your outdoor space a genuine showpiece — worth the $120 price for effects-first buyers.
+Get the Twinkly Strings if you want pixel-level effects and 600+ animations that make your outdoor space a genuine showpiece — worth the roughly $100 price for effects-first buyers, as long as you can mount them under cover (the standard Strings are IP44; step up to Strings PRO for IP65).

 Check Price →

-Get the Philips Hue Outdoor Lightstrip if you're already in the Hue ecosystem, need IP67 durability and 1,600-lumen brightness, and want outdoor lights that slot into your existing Hue scenes and HomeKit automations without a secondary app.
+Get the Philips Hue Outdoor Lightstrip if you're already in the Hue ecosystem, need IP67 durability and up to 1,600-lumen brightness, and want outdoor lights that slot into your existing Hue scenes and HomeKit automations — and if you're buying new in 2026, also price the newer Matter-native Hue Neon Outdoor Lightstrip.

 Check Price →